cbmira01/Ollama-for-SQL-Server/Docs/WORKS-CONSULTED.md

 ## Pexels Stock Photo Service

-Thanks are due [Pexels Stock](https://www.pexels.com) for images used for testing visual LLM models.
+Thanks are due [Pexels Stock](https://www.pexels.com) and their contributing artists for images used in demonstrations of visual LLM models.

 ### About Pexels